Track LA's progress

 Data notes

-• For a detailed breakdown of the Phase 2 process and current status, see the U.S. Army Corps of Engineers' progress dashboard.
+• For a detailed breakdown of the Phase 2 process and current status, see the U.S. Army Corps of Engineers' progress dashboard(external link).

 • Property owners must submit opt-in Right of Entry forms for the U.S. Army Corps of Engineers to complete Phase 2.
 Property owners that opt out of this process must cover debris removal expenses and work.